Navneet-Dhami/TP2---Team-14/README.md

 <h3> Running our project </h3>
 To run our project, you will need to run the following file (Soundwaves\Soundwaves\src\main\java\SoundwavesProject\Soundwaves\SoundwavesApplication.java).
-After successfully running the file, you will then need to
+After successfully running the file, you will then need to enter the following link into your preffered browser (http://localhost:8080/).